ubuntu/ubuntu-make/README.md

 > Note that this project is using python3 and requires at least python 3.3.
 All commands are using the python 3 version.
 See later on how installing the corresponding virtualenv.

+## Shell completion

+To enable shell completion on bash or zsh, just run:

+    $ . enable_completion

 ## Different level of logging

 Multiple logging profiles are available in *confs/* to be able to have different traces of your execution (useful when debugging in particular).
 For instance, you will find: